Dinosaur: Distinguishing anatomical features

 A variety of other skeletal features are shared by dinosaurs.
-However, because they either are common to other groups of archosaurs or were not present in all early dinosaurs, these features are not considered to be synapomorphies.
+However, because they either are common to other groups of archosaurs or were not present in all early dinosaurs, these features are not synapomorphies.
 For example, as diapsids, dinosaurs ancestrally had two pairs of Infratemporal fenestrae (openings in the skull behind the eyes), and as members of the diapsid group Archosauria, had additional openings in the snout and lower jaw.
 Additionally, several characteristics once thought to be synapomorphies are now known to have appeared before dinosaurs, or were absent in the earliest dinosaurs and independently evolved by different dinosaur groups.
 These include an elongated scapula, or shoulder blade; a sacrum composed of three or more fused vertebrae (three are found in some other archosaurs, but only two are found in Herrerasaurus); and a perforate acetabulum, or hip socket, with a hole at the center of its inside surface (closed in Saturnalia tupiniquim, for example).
 Another difficulty of determining distinctly dinosaurian features is that early dinosaurs and other archosaurs from the Late Triassic epoch are often poorly known and were similar in many ways; these animals have sometimes been misidentified in the literature.

 Dinosaurs stand with their hind limbs erect in a manner similar to most modern mammals, but distinct from most other reptiles, whose limbs sprawl out to either side.
 This posture is due to the development of a laterally facing recess in the pelvis (usually an open socket) and a corresponding inwardly facing distinct head on the femur.
 Their erect posture enabled early dinosaurs to breathe easily while moving, which likely permitted stamina and activity levels that surpassed those of "sprawling" reptiles.
 Erect limbs probably also helped support the evolution of large size by reducing bending stresses on limbs.
 Some non-dinosaurian archosaurs, including rauisuchians, also had erect limbs but achieved this by a "pillar-erect" configuration of the hip joint, where instead of having a projection from the femur insert on a socket on the hip, the upper pelvic bone was rotated to form an overhanging shelf.

 History of study

 Pre-scientific history

 Dinosaur fossils have been known for millennia, although their true nature was not recognized.
-The Chinese considered them to be dragon bones and documented them as such.
-For example, Huayang Guo Zhi (華陽國志), a gazetteer compiled by Chang Qu (常璩) during the Western Jin Dynasty (265–316), reported the discovery of dragon bones at Wucheng in Sichuan Province.
-Villagers in central China have long unearthed fossilized "dragon bones" for use in traditional medicines.
-In Europe, dinosaur fossils were generally believed to be the remains of giants and other biblical creatures.
+Chinese authors have long recognised remains of prehistoric animals as "dragon bones".
+Huayang Guo Zhi (華陽國志), a gazetteer compiled by Chang Qu (常璩) during the Western Jin Dynasty (265–316), reported the discovery of dragon bones at Wucheng in Sichuan Province.
+These "dragon bones" were and still are often used as ingredients for remedies in Traditional Chinese Medicine.
+While these "dragon bones" have often popularly been claimed to be dinosaur bones, all known historical examples of vertebrate "dragon bones" from China are actually from Cenozoic mammals.
+However, a village in Henan, central China was reported in 2007 to have spent the previous several decades excavating and using real dinosaur bones as "dragon bones" for TCM purposes.
+In Europe, dinosaur fossils were generally thought to be the remains of giants and other biblical creatures.